Contributing to Pyomo

 We also encourage you to include examples, especially for new features

 and contributions to

-The Pyomo master branch provides a Github Actions workflow (configured
+The Pyomo main branch provides a Github Actions workflow (configured

 .github/ directory) that will test any changes pushed to

-and with multiple Python versions.
+and multiple Python versions.
 For existing forks, fetch and merge

-your fork (and branches) with Pyomo’s master.
+your fork (and branches) with Pyomo’s main.
 For new forks, you will

-Then the tests will begin to run automatically with each push to your fork.
+This will enable the tests to run automatically with each push to your fork.

 At any point in the development cycle, a “work in progress” pull request may be opened by including ‘[WIP]’ at the beginning of the PR title.
-This allows your code changes to be tested by Pyomo’s automatic testing infrastructure.
+This allows your code changes to be tested by the full suite of Pyomo’s automatic testing infrastructure.
 Any pull requests marked ‘[WIP]’ will not be reviewed or merged by the core development team.
-In addition, any ‘[WIP]’ pull request left open for an extended period of time without active development may be marked ‘stale’ and closed.
+However, any ‘[WIP]’ pull request left open for an extended period of time without active development may be marked ‘stale’ and closed.

 All Pyomo development should be done on forks of the Pyomo repository.
 In order to fork the Pyomo repository, visit https://github.com/Pyomo/pyomo, click the “Fork” button in the upper right corner, and follow the instructions.